GdMacmillan/VeloSpark/README.md

 Strava is a social network for athletes.
 It allows millions of users to upload there activities and maintains a profile of those activities and any associated achievements, stats, photos, and connections to other athletes.

 The VEloSpark app is used to predict rides or runs that a rider/user might enjoy based on their Strava history.
 The app uses a clustering based approach to label an activity according to it's relative location, total distance and elevation gain.
-The app then uses least squares matrix factorization to get recommendations for which activities will most likely correspond with a users preferences or athletic history.
+The app then uses the alternating least squares method to get recommendations for which activities will most likely correspond with a users preferences or athletic history.
 Users can add themselves to the app database and upload their data.

 ### Table of Contents
 * [Project Scope](#h1)